orthecreedence/hustle/README.md

 });
 ```

-Send a message to a channel.
-All subscribers of that channel will get the
+[Publish](#hustlepubsubpublish) a message to a channel.
+All subscribers of that
-message.
+channel will get the message.

 API
 ---